-Recruitment and Retention Incentives in S. 731.
+Recruitment and Retention Incentives in S. 481.
+These challenges indicate that recruitment and retention incentives are needed for tribal colleges and universities.
 Existing law authorizes Federal Perkins student loans to be canceled on a graduated basis for certain full-time teachers, including teachers at public or other nonprofit private elementary and secondary schools; at certain Head Start programs; and at public or other nonprofit elementary and secondary schools which provide special education or other early intervention services.
 Moreover, full-time nurses or medical technicians providing health care services and certain other individuals are also eligible for a graduated waiver of student loans.
-S. 731 extends this program to full-time faculty members at tribal colleges and universities.
+S. 481 extends this program to full-time faculty members at tribal colleges and universities.

 The Federal Family Education Loan Program (FFEL) governs the Federal Stafford Loan Program, the Federal Parent Loans for Undergraduate Students Program, and the Federal Consolidated Loan Program.
 Under this program, certain teachers may be eligible for a portion of their FFEL loans to be forgiven.
-Similarly, this bill would authorize the Secretary of the Department of Education to forgive, on a graduated basis, certain FFEL loans made to stu-dents who become full-time faculty members at tribal colleges and universities.
+Similarly, this bill would authorize the Secretary of the Department of Education to forgive, on a graduated basis, certain FFEL loans made to students who become full-time faculty members at tribal colleges and universities.

-Finally, existing law also authorizes a graduated cancellation of student loans for individuals who have received college degrees in nursing and who agree to serve as a nurse for not less 2 years at a health care facility with a critical shortage of nurses.
+Finally, existing law also authorizes a graduated cancellation of student loans for individuals who have received college degrees in nursing and who agree to serve as a nurse for not less than 2 years at a health care facility with a critical shortage of nurses.
 This bill would authorize nurses who agree to teach as a nursing instructor at a tribal college or university to also be eligible for student loan cancellation on a graduated basis.